A Day in Portland

-Summer was represented by the cool “water” of the raked gravel, which I got a great view of from the deck of the Pavilion Gallery.
+Summer was represented by the cool “water” of the raked gravel.
+I got a great view of it from the deck of the Pavilion Gallery.

-Inside the Pavilion Gallery was the special exhibit Forest Dreams, featuring Ainu (indigenous people of Japan and Russia) and Pacific Northwest Native American wood carvings.
-These were some of the most intricate wood carvings I have ever seen!
+Inside the Pavilion Gallery was a special exhibit called Forest Dreams.
+It featured Ainu (indigenous people of Japan and Russia) and Pacific Northwest Native American wood carvings.
+The carvings were really intricate – I admired the skill it took to create them.

 I then visited the Strolling Pond Garden.
-It consists of an Upper and Lower Pond connected by a flowing stream.
-The Upper Pond features the Moon Bridge, which was a great place for photos!
+It consisted of an Upper and Lower Pond, which were connected by a flowing stream.
+The Upper Pond featured the Moon Bridge, which was a great place for photos!

-The Lower Pond has a Ziz-Zag Bridge, which weaves through beds of Japanese irises.
-The Lower Pond contained the largest Koi fish I had ever seen!
+The Lower Pond has a Zig-Zag Bridge, which weaves through beds of Japanese irises.
+Some very large Koi fish were frolicking in the water.